samsuanchen/blink03/README.md

-4. For example, sending "50 setPeriodHIGH 450 setPeriodLOW" to virtual machine, via IDE consle input, will change the way LED blinks.
+4. For example, sending "50 setPeriodHIGH 450 setPeriodLOW" to virtual machine, via IDE consle input, will change the way LED blinks as short HIGH.

+5. Even more, 2 new words, namely shortHIGH and longHIGH , could be created in IDE input box as follows:

+                : shortHIGH 50 setPeriodHIGH 450 setPeriodLOW ;
+                : longHIGH 450 setPeriodHIGH 50 setPeriodLOW ;